crexi-dev/rale-limiter/README.md

 	2- Rate Limiter concrete class(es).
 These classes have the concrete implementation of the Rate Limiter class above with different implementation for each type of limiter.
 	3- Session manager class.
 This class will emulate an authentication and creates a token.
 This class looks up applicable policies for the user and creates the concrete rate limiting class(es) and passes them to the rate limiter manager
 	4- A test class that will be rate limited.
 This class represents the endpoint that we're trying to limit.
 This could also be substituted by the unit tests.

+Update: 08/13/2024

+The final implementation consists of:

+1- SessionManager Class.
+This class will emulate the authentication of users and will hold a live session key in a memory dictionary.
+This class will register new sessions with the RateLimiterBase class.
+2- IRateLimiter Interface and ancillary objects.
+This is the interface upon which all rate limiter concrete classes are based 3- RateLimiterBase Class.
+This class will be called by SessionManager for each new session.
+It will lookup the users' session and client based ratelimiting rule definitions and will use a factory pattern to create these rules and save them in memory for lookp.
+   These objects are client based keyed by the clientId, and session based keyed by the token.
+4- Upon each request to validate the token at the SessionManager class, it will call the RateLimitingBase.Allow() method and pass it the user context.
+The RateLimiterBase will use the user context to look up the ratelimiting rules in memory.
+	 It will then apply the client rules and session rules and determine whether the user is allowed to execute or not (Read comments in class for more info)
+5- There is a series of tests in RateLimiter.Tests that attempt to test a few scenarios and edge cases.
+6- Sample rate limiters provided are under the Rules folder: BypassRule, FixedWindowRule, and SlidingWindowRule.
+More rules can be added to limit by different algorithms and segmentation methods.